-Prepare an Incident Response and Recovery Plan: Even with preventive strategies in place, there is always the possibility of a cyber incident happening.
+Peer Reviewed & Open Access Journal ISSN: 2584 - 220X (Online) | RNI: Applied | Frequency: Bi-Monthly test blockchain-based systems on a pilot basis to gauge their potential.
+In the long term, blockchain can redefine safe sharing of data along the supply chain.
+Prepare an Incident Response Recovery Plan: Even with preventive strategies in place, there is always the possibility of a cyber incident happening.
 Logistics operators need to have a properly articulated incident response plan in place.
 The plan will include concise procedures for detection, containment, elimination, and system recovery.
 Tasks and duties must be allocated to IT personnel, legal experts, and communications offices.
 Timely reporting to stakeholders and regulators helps ensure continued trust.
 Firms ought to pilot these plans with frequent cyber exercises and simulations.
 Recovery procedures should involve safe backups, backup operations workflows, and post-incident analysis.
 Lessons from previous incidents should inform revised policies and procedures.
 Prompt and coordinated responses can reduce downtime and avoid data loss.
 Preparedness is a key determinant of organizational resilience.
 Foster Culture of a Digital Responsibility: Cybersecurity is not only the responsibility of the IT department - it is everyone's responsibility at all levels of the organization.
-Developing a digital responsibility culture begins with leadership commitment and filters down through employee conduct and policy. ethics, Data usage communication transparency, and system access accountability need to be highlighted.
-Rewarding secure behavior and identifying personnel who practice awareness assists in developing a robust Ongoing communication, culture. reminders, and cyber-safe campaigns can affirm the value of digital hygiene.
-The aim is to make data protection part everyday operations, decisionof making, and strategic planning.
-Digital responsibility culture is maintainable allows organizations to be and responsive to the changing cyber threat landscape.

-Future Implications of the Study
+Developing a digital responsibility culture begins with leadership commitment and filters down through employee conduct and policy. ethics, communication Data usage transparency, and system access accountability need to be highlighted.
+Rewarding secure behavior and identifying personnel who practice awareness assists in developing a robust Ongoing culture. communication, reminders, and cyber-safe campaigns can affirm the value of digital hygiene.
+The aim is to make data protection part everyday operations, decisionmaking, and strategic planning.
+Digital responsibility culture is maintainable allows organizations and to responsive to the changing cyber threat landscape.
+Future Implications of the Study As logistics becomes more and more digitized, the implications of this research extend far beyond current